 The same test should be used to determine if the chemicals in the sorbed dust suppressant are taken up by benthic organisms.
-The US EPA (1994) standard bioaccumulation test organism (Lumbriculus variegatus) should be used for this purpose, on realistic, worst-case samples of the material.
+The US EPA (1994) standard bioaccumulation test organism Lumbriculus variegatus should be used for this purpose, on realistic, worst-case samples of the material.

 Excessive Fertilization.
 Another type of impact of concern associated with the use of dust suppressants is the addition of aquatic plant nutrients (nitrogen and phosphorus compounds), which stimulate the growth of algae and/or other plants in the receiving waters for the dust suppressant runoff.
 Dust suppressants need to be evaluated with respect to whether they contain nitrogen and phosphorus compounds in an algal available form or in forms that could convert to available forms under ambient receiving water conditions.
-If such compounds are detected, then an evaluation should be made as to whether the amount of nitrogen and/or phosphorus added to the waterbody from dust suppressant use would stimulate further algal growth within the waterbody.
-Consideration must be given not only to the waterbody immediately receiving the dust suppressant runoff, but also downstream waterbodies, especially ponded waters, since lakes, reservoirs and ponds tend to be much more sensitive to nutrient loads than flowing waters.
-Lee and Jones-Lee (2002a,b,c) provide guidance on evaluation of the potential significance of nutrient discharges to waterbodies.
+If such compounds are detected, then an evaluation should be made as to whether the amount of nitrogen and/or phosphorus added to the waterbody from dust suppressant use would stimulate further algal growth within the dust suppressant runoff, but also downstream waterbodies, especially ponded waters, since lakes, reservoirs and ponds tend to be much more sensitive to nutrient loads than flowing waters.
+Lee and Jones-Lee (2002b,c,d) provide guidance on evaluation of the potential significance of nutrient discharges to waterbodies.